 At the present time, there are some 128 completed classrooms, three science labs, three ICT labs, two music rooms and a Science, Technology, Engineering, Arts and Maths (STEAM) lab.
 The school also has a Renaissance Centre which is a room with a huge curving corridor with outside seating for small groups of students to work on robotics, nanotechnology and coding.
 There are four outdoor courtyards with different themes, an indoor gym, an outdoor sensory garden and a massive play area.
 There are range of impressive sporting facilities, including a cricket pitch, 20 cricket nets, indoor and outdoor, four tennis courts, a massive multipurpose sports hall and two outdoor football fields.

 Sensibly, the school is being developed in three phases, and the second phase will see the main reception and construction of some additional classes and more labs.
 Phase three will expand the number of classrooms, as the school goes up to Grade 12.

 Also: See the GEMS Heritage review on our sister site, SchoolsCompared.com, here.

-KHDA approved fees for GEMS Heritage Indian School start at AED 14,000 for Pre-KG (from 2019-2020) and KG1, AED 16,000 for KG2, AED 18,000 for Grades 1 to 4, and go up to AED 20,000 for Grades 5 through 8, and AED 22,000 for Grade 9.
-During the 2018-19 academic year, a discount of 10% is available.
-Fees range from AED 12,600 to AED 19,800 accordingly.
+KHDA approved fees for GEMS Heritage Indian School (for 2020-2021) start at AED 14,000 for Pre-KG and KG1, AED 16,000 for KG2, AED 18,000 for Grades 1 to 4, and go up to AED 20,000 for Grades 5 through 8, AED 22,000 for Grades 9 and 10 and AED 24,000 for Grade 11.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.